 USACTC, Inc is the AKC National Parent Club for the Coton de Tulear breed.
 The organization offers owners, breeders and fanciers an invaluable opportunity to network and share information about the breed and its particularly unique characteristics.

-USACTC listed Code of Ethics Breeders may advertise in this website’s Breeder Directory.
-It is worthwhile to note the USACTC offers its members an opportunity to work together for the welfare and preservation of the Coton de Tulear breed and to make lasting friendships with other Coton owners.
-We encourage participation, and welcome new members!
+Listings for USACTC Breeders are located on the Breeder Directory web page.
+It is worthwhile to note the USACTC offers its Members an opportunity to work together for the welfare and preservation of the Coton de Tulear breed, as well as the opportunity to make lasting friendships with other Coton owners.
+We encourage participation, and welcome new Members!

 The Coton de Tulear is still a relatively rare breed worldwide.
 It is only through continued breeder and owner education, the promotion of responsible dog ownership and ethical breeding practices that we may safeguard the future of the Coton de Tulear breed.